 From the Office of the President 3

-About the American University In Dubai (AUD) 4
+About The American University in Dubai (AUD) 4

-Undergraduate Admissions 15
+Undergraduate Admissions 14

-Scholarships 26
+Scholarships 23

-Office of the Registrar 32
+Office of the Registrar 28

-Office of External Relations 36
+Office of External Relations 32

-Office of Student Retention and Success 41
+Office of Student Retention And Success 37

-Office of Student Services 46
+Office of Student Services 41

-Library Services 54
+Library Services 48

-General Policies 57
+General Policies

-Office of Academic Affairs 67
+Office of Academic Affairs

-Tutoring Services 70
+Tutoring Services

-Academic Policies and Procedures 72
+Academic Policies And Procedures 63

-Academic Units, Programs and Degree Requirements 91
+Academic Units, Programs and Degree Requirements 79

-School of Architecture, Art and Design 93
+School of Architecture, Art and Design 81

-Architecture 94
+Architecture

-Interior Design 99
+Interior Design

-Visual Communication 104
+Visual Communication

-School of Arts And Sciences 112
+School of Arts and Sciences

+Arts and Sciences Core Requirements

-International Studies 117
+International Studies

-Middle Eastern Studies Certificate Program 134
+Middle Eastern Studies Certificate Program

-School of Business Administration 138
+School of Business Administration

-Business Administration 139
+Business Administration

-Mohammed Bin Rashid School for Communication 149
+Mohammed Bin Rashid School For Communication

-Communication and Information Studies 150
+Communication and Information Studies

-School of Engineering 158
+School of Engineering

 Bachelor of Science in Civil Engineering (B.S.C.E.)
-Program 161
+Program

 Bachelor of Science in Computer Engineering (B.S.Comp.E.)
-Program 167
+Program

 Bachelor of Science in Electrical Engineering (B.S.E.E.)
-Program 172
+Program

 Bachelor of Science in Mechanical Engineering (B.S.M.E.)
 Program

 IAA Certificate in Marketing Communications

-Center for English Proficiency (CfEP) 182
+Center For English Proficiency (CfEP)

-The Intensive English Language Program 183
+The Intensive English Language Program

-Centers at AUD 186
+Centers at AUD

-Undergraduate Course Descriptions 190
+Undergraduate Course Descriptions

 Faculty Listing

-Financial Information 2014-2015
+Financial Information 2015-2016

-Academic Calendar 2014-2015
+Academic Calendar 2015-2016

-Index 278
+Index Error!
+Bookm ark not defined.

-The American University in Dubai Dubai, United Arab Emirates Vol. XVII, Copyright September 2014
+The American University in Dubai Dubai, United Arab Emirates Vol. XVIII, Copyright September 2015

-Effective Fall 2014
+Effective Fall 2015

-The statements and policies set forth in this Catalog (effective September 2014) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
+The statements and policies set forth in this Catalog (effective September 2015) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
 While every effort is made to provide accurate and current information, AUD reserves the right to change, without notice to the individual student, any provision in this Catalog.
 Every effort will be made to keep students advised of any such changes.